-We begin by motivating our search for a new definition of unforgeability for quantum-secure authentication.
-We point out a significant security concern not addressed by the existing definition (\BZ security)~\cite{BZ13a}.
-Before getting to the specifics, we briefly discuss some intuition behind the problem with \BZ security, as well as some obstacles to making this intuition concrete.
+Our search for a new definition of unforgeability for quantum-secure authentication is partly motivated by concerns about the \BZ security notion~\cite{BZ13a}.
+In this section, we make these concerns concrete by pointing out a significant security concern not addressed by this definition.
+Specifically, we demonstrate a MAC which is readily broken with an efficient attack, and yet is \BZ secure.
+The attack queries the MAC with a superposition over a particular subset $S$ of the message space, and then forges a valid tag for a message lying outside $S$.

-One intuitive concern about \BZ is that it might rule out adversaries who have to measure and thereby ``fully destroy'' one or more post-query states before they can produce an interesting forgery.
-At first, constructing such an example does not seem difficult.
+One of the intuitive issues with \BZ is that it might rule out adversaries that have to measure, and thereby destroy, one or more post-query states to produce an interesting forgery.
+Constructing such an example seems not difficult at first.
 For instance, let us look at one-time \BZ, and construct a MAC from a \qPRF $f$ by sampling a key $k$ for $f$ and a superpolynomially-large prime $p$, and setting

 This MAC is forgeable: a quantum adversary can use a single query to perform period-finding on the MAC, and then forge at $0^n$.
-Intuitively, it seems plausible that the MAC might be $1$-\BZ secure, since period-finding uses a full measurement, and the outputs of the MAC are random everywhere else.
-As it turns out, this is incorrect, and for a somewhat subtle reason: identifying the hidden symmetry does not fully consume the post-query state.
-On the contrary, the fact that the period-finding measurement succeeds with high probability implies that the measured post-query state is not too different from the unmeasured post-query state.
-In particular, one can still extract an input-output pair of $f_k$ from the measured post-query state.
+Intuitively, it seems plausible that the MAC is $1$-\BZ secure as period-finding uses a full measurement.
+This is incorrect for a somewhat subtle reason: identifying the hidden symmetry does not necessarily consume the post-query state completely, so an adversary can learn the period and a random input-output-pair of the MAC simultaneously.
+As shown in \expref{Lemma}{lem:double-spending} in \expref{Appendix}{sec:double-spending}, this is a special case of a fairly general situation, which makes establishing a proper \BZ ``counterexample'' difficult.